 Modern Aramaic dialects display a varied situation, with the development of different rhotic segments (although all the varieties include a dental rhotic).
-North-eastern Neo Aramaic (NENA) dialects, spoken in Iraq and Turkey, all contain more than one rhotic segment.
-The Christian Neo-Aramaic dialect of Diyana-Zariwaw has two rhotics, a plain /r/, which surfaces as [r]when geminated, and a pharyngealized $/r^{1}/$ (Napiorkowska 2015).
-The same rhotics (with the $[r] \sim [r]$ alternation during gemination) are found in the Jewish Neo-Aramaic dialect of Betanure (Mutzafi 2008) and the Neo-Aramaic dialect of the Christians of Urmi (Khan 2008a).
-The Jewish Neo-Aramaic dialect of Amədya also has two rhotic consonants, showing some degrees of allophony (Greenblatt 2011): the un-pharyngealized rhotic is usually realized as an alveolar tap [r], but word initially and when geminated, as an alveolar trill [r]; the pharyngealized rhotic is a retroflex approximant $[1^{5}]$ , sometimes realized as a tap $[r^{5}]$ .
-The geminated version of the pharyngealized rhotic is a trill $[r^{S}]$ .
+Northeastern Neo Aramaic dialects (also known as NENA dialects), spoken in Iraq and Turkey, all contain more than one rhotic segment.
+The christian Neo-Aramaic dialect of Diyana-Zariwaw has two rhotics, a plain r, which surfaces as r when geminated, and a pharyngealized r^{ς} (Napiorkowska 2015).
+The same rhotics (with the $r \sim r$ alternation during gemination) are found in the Jewish Neo-Aramaic dialect of Betanure (Mutzafi 2008) and in the Neo-Aramaic dialect of the Christians of Urmi (Khan 2008a).
+The Jewish Neo-Aramaic dialect of Amədya also has two rhotic consonants, showing some degrees of allophony (Greenblatt 2011): the un-pharyngealized rhotic is usually realized as an alveolar tap r, but word initially and when geminated, as an alveolar trill r; the pharyngealized rhotic is a retroflex approximant J^{Γ} , sometimes realized as a tap r^{f} .
+The geminated version of the pharyngealized rhotic is a trill r^{f} .
 The most complex Neo-Aramaic dialect, having three phonemic rhotic segments, is the Neo-Aramaic dialect of Tyare (Mutzafi 2014).
-This dialect contrasts a retroflex rhotic, usually realized as an approximant [4] or tap [r]; an alveolar plain rhotic, usually realized as a tap [r], but trilled in word-initial position and when geminated; and an emphatic rhotic, realized as a pharyngealized trill $[r^{i}]$ in word-initial position and when geminated, and as a pharyngealized flap $[r^{1}]$ elsewhere.
+This dialect contrasts a retroflex rhotic, usually realized as an approximant I or tap I; an alveolar plain rhotic, normally realized as a tap r, but trilled in word-initial position and when geminated; and an emphatic rhotic, realized as a pharyngealized trill r^{s} in word-initial position and when geminated, and as a pharyngealized flap r^{Γ} elsewhere.

-Dialects not part of the NENA group are more conservative regarding their rhotic segments.
-The Neo-Mandaic dialect of Khorramshahr has an alveolar trill, with an alveolar approximant [1] as an allophone in syllable-final position (Häberl 2009); the dialect of Țuroyo-Mlaḥso has an alveolar trill (Jastrow 1994), similarly to Western Neo-Aramaic (WNA) dialects (Arnold 1990).
+Dialects that are not part of the NENA group are more conservative regarding their rhotic segments.
+The Neo-Mandaic dialect of Khorramshahr has an alveolar trill, with an alveolar approximant I as allophone in syllable final position (Häberl 2009); the dialect of Țuroyo-Mlaḥso and have an alveolar trill (Jastrow 1994), similarly to western Neo-Aramaic (WNA) dialects (Arnold 1990).

-The data from the Neo-Aramaic dialects point toward an original dental rhotic, either /r/ or /r/, that in several dialects diversified into a retroflex or an approximant.
-The extinct Aramaic languages, such as Biblical and Targumic Aramaic, seem to have had /r/ as their rhotic due to its impossibility of getting geminated.
-However, it retained some traits typical of trills (the total lowering of preceding vowels).
+The data from the Neo-Aramaic dialects point toward an original dental rhotic, either r or r, that in several dialects diversified into a retroflex or an approximant.
+The extinct Aramaic languages, such as Biblical and Targumic Aramaic, seem to have had r as their rhotic, due to its impossibility to get geminated, although it retained some traits typical of trills (the total lowering of preceding vowels).
 This seems to be an areal feature that was also shared with Biblical Hebrew, although not with other Aramaic dialects (such as Jewish Babylonian Aramaic and the Neo-Aramaic dialects).